Francisco653/Spreadsheet-App/SpreadsheetLib/README.md

 # Consulted Peers:
 Consulted Piazza to see what an empty cell should return for GetContents.
 I also consulted with Stack Overflow and Microsoft Documentation to make sure that the Remove() method in Dictionary would remove the key, not simply the value attached to the key.
+Copilot was useful for finding the TrimStart() function which made checking for '=' much easier.

 # References